Key Takeaways

 Introduction

 A pour-over will is a type of will that leaves your assets to the trustee of a trust when you pass away.
-Pour-over wills can be used to transfer property into a trust you created during your lifetime, known as a living trust or inter vivos (Latin for “while alive”) trust.
+Pour-over wills can be used to transfer personal property into a trust you created during your lifetime, known as a living trust or inter vivos (Latin for “while alive”) trust.
 A pour-over will can also leave your assets to a trust that will be created upon your death, which is called a testamentary trust.
 Regardless of the type of trust you are using, the pour-over will must indicate which assets will be moved into the trust.

 While pour-over wills are still required to go through probate, there are several benefits to using a pour-over will and a trust instead of simply distributing assets through a will.
-First, a trust allows you to have control over not only who receives what, but also how and when they can use it.
+First, a trust offers asset protection and allows you to have control over not only who receives what, but also how and when they can use it.
 For example, parents can direct that a specific portion of the inheritance be used for a child’s education or limit the amount of money they can access each year.
 While a will simply distributes property to its proper recipient, trusts enable you to leave specific instructions that must be followed.

 A pour-over will specifies that any property not included in a living trust should be transferred to the trust after they die.
 To create a pour-over will, an individual must set up a living trust and then create a will specifying their intentions for the remaining property to pass to the trust.
 Upon the trust creator’s passing, the executor of the estate will be responsible for opening the probate process and transferring the remaining assets to the trust.